 We don’t recommend downloading straight to your iPhone/iPad because Apple does not make it easy to download music straight to your Apple device unless you go through iTunes.
 You will have to first download a separate app, download the files from within the app, and most importantly, you can then only access the audio files from within the app – so for most apps, you can’t create playlists or otherwise customize your listening experience.

 However, if you have no other choice, here is a decent workaround.
 The main downside is that the tracks you download you cannot play in your main Apple iTunes player but in this app’s media player.
 The good news is this app has a good player.
-Download the free app, MyMedia – File Manager by Alexander Sludnikov from the App Store.
+Download the free app, Documents by Readdie from the App Store.
 Here’s a short video (1 minute and 30 seconds) on how to use this app:

 Hardware/Software: Headphones, Audio Files, and More